-- 1. To elect three directors to serve three-year terms expiring in 2024; - 2.
+- 1. To elect one director to serve a three-year term expiring in 2025; - 2.
 To conduct a non-binding advisory vote on the compensation of our named executive officers as disclosed in the accompanying materials; - 3.
-To ratify the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2021; and - 4.
+To ratify the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2022; and - 4.
 To transact such other business that is properly presented at the annual meeting and any adjournments or postponements thereof.

-WHO MAY VOTE:
+WHO MAY VOTE

-You may vote if you were the record owner of G1 Therapeutics, Inc. common stock at the close of business on April 20, 2021.
+You may vote if you were the record owner of G1 Therapeutics, Inc. common stock at the close of business on April 25, 2022.
 A list of stockholders of record will be available at the annual meeting and, during the 10 days prior to the annual meeting, at our principal executive offices located at 700 Park Offices Drive, Suite 200, Research Triangle Park, North Carolina 27709.